nico-richard/100-days-of-code/README.md

 **100 Days of Code** is a Python course that can be found on Udemy.
 The objective is to master Python by building 100 projects over 100 days.

+---
+**_NOTE :_** Some days are missing because of clustering several projects.
+Days 1 to 16 have been skipped as they were basic knowledge already learnt.

+---

 ### Technologies Used

 - Python